khval/NallePuh/not-working.md

 ## Games

 The games that are tested are HD installable games, and workbench games.
-(I’m just testing random program and games I know has a HD installable.)
+(I’m just testing random program and games I know has an HD installable.)

 	BloodNet AGA - crashes after a window is displayed. they have some kind antipiracy code in there, that might cause problems.